ucsb-cs9/s25/_lab/lab04.md

 ```
 In this representation:

-- `' '` - An accessible network node
+- `' '` - An active network node that can relay packets
-- `'+'` - A firewall or inaccessible system
+- `'+'` - An offline node or blocked connection
-- `'G'` - The target system we're trying to access
+- `'G'` - The destination node we're trying to reach

 The position `network[x][y]` represents a specific node in our network map.